11 October, 2018

 • Pharmacological therapy together with behavioural support (increases the chance of success by 9%)

-• Advice from your doctor or counselling with an addiction professional (you can ask drug possession attorneys for hire to help you in this situation).
+• Advice from your doctor or counselling with an addiction professional.

 • Telephone counselling (quit line 13 78 48)